magdarosa/markdown-cv/index.md

 `April 2016 – November 2016`
 __Team Leader__, Australian Pacific College, Sydney, Australia.

-- Creation and development  of web software utilising ASP.NET, C#, Bootstrap, WCF, Web API, jQuery and SQL Server, SSRS and Azure.
+- Development of web software using ASP.Net MVC 5, C#, WCF, Web API 2, CSS3, Angular, Microsoft SQL Server, SSRS and Azure.

 - Requirement gathering and client interfacing.

 - Specification analysis and documentation.

 - Review current operations and recommend ways to improve or replace operations using digital means.
-This involves analysing existing operations.

-- Manage implementation of projects.

-- Supervise and manage the Digital Solutions and IT Team

-- Supervise TEAMS support and AIMS support Functions

 - Provide digital solutions to improve efficiency and productivity in all areas of the company.

-- Ensure all key functions and responsibilities are documented and be aware of how to take on the functions or responsibilities or duties if required.

-- Assist with Software development as required.

 - Supervise and manage IT Helpdesk tickets progress.